LucasSimpson/HCS12_preprocessor/README.md

 Let's face it, assembly blows.
 Is it cool manipulating the data at a hardware level?
 Of course.
 Do we really need to define every absract command?
 No.

 ##How?
-Load your pre-assembly code into intput.txt, run assembly.py, and copy your output.txt file into CodeWarrior and witness the magic.
+Load your pre-assembly code into intput.txt, run the python run.py file, and copy your output.txt file into CodeWarrior and witness the magic.

 ##Features
 ######All commands can be nested inside other commands' curly braces.